-\NOTE: Reading requirements are subject to change at the discretion of the Academic Affairs Director.
+\NOTE: Reading requirements are subject to change

 Class Attendance and Work Policy

 Students may continue to work as doulas while attending the MMCI program, however, doula activities may not compromise academic performance, and it is a violation of program policy to miss classroom time due to doula functions.
 It is also a violation of program policy to work as a midwife while attending the program, unless the student already has a permanent Wisconsin license as a CPM and is enrolled in a dual program seeking a degree or MEAC accreditation.